6 Stages of Recruitment Life Cycle : A Detailed Guide

 One tip would be to gather as much information from the hiring manager.
 You can then use an efficient job description tool to write the ideal job description with the right keyword and detailed information.
 It will help attract a large pool of applicants for the position.

-Recruitment Life Cycle Step 2 – Sourcing
+Stage 2 – Sourcing

 Once you have the job description ready, the next step is to source candidates.